 DAN RALEY, Tideflats to Tomorrow: The History of Seattle’s SoDo

-Ever since Seattle’s infancy the tidelands immediately south of the City have been focused on industry.
+Ever since Seattle’s inception the tidelands immediately south of the City have been focused on industry.
 SoDo’s earliest configuration consisted of buildings and train tracks elevated over the water.

 Pressure from a period of rapid growth in the City results in increased demand for flat workable space close to downtown.